Mandigo996/GitHub-Assignment/STEPS.md

 Might of made hte commits out of order but added a commit node to main
 # Step 13:
 Commit on the bug-fix branch for a node
+# Step 14:
+Merge bug-fix into main branch
+# Step 15:
+Commit these changes for the final main node